 Admission and Financial Aid

 Applicants with good academic records from fully accredited universities and colleges will be considered for admission to graduate study at Case Western Reserve University.
 Admission must be recommended by the department or professional school of the university in which the applicant proposes to study and must be approved by the dean of graduate studies.
 Prospective students apply for admission through the School of Graduate Studies.
+The full list of programs offered through the School of Graduate Studies can be found here.

 Admission of International Students